khafatech/rsc3/oregano/Hacking.md

 I added functions that can be used to chain effects, such as reverb and low pass filters.
 An effect added after a previous effect will act on the output of the previus effect.
 To implement this, I originally planned on chaining nodes using SuperCollider's audio buses.
 However, I found a ugen that could do that called replace-out that provides this functionality.
 That is, replace-out can read, modify, and write to the same bus.

+### Scheduling notes

+Using the Bundle feature of the OSC protocol, I could schedule events to happen in the future.
+The function accepts the utc seconds and a fraction to denote milliseconds, duration, and the note to play.

 ## Cross platform issues

 SuperCollider has versions for Windows, Linux and OS X. On Windows and OS X, SuperCollider doesn't need dependencies, but on Linux, SuperCollider requires a Jack server to be running.
 Students will have to install Jack, which is a different procedure depending on their Linux distribution.
 It's one line in a terminal on a Debian based distribution such as Ubuntu.

+I added a function that starts the SuperCollider server if it's not already started whenever the library is initialized.
+Racket has functions to return the OS type, and I issue a system command to start the server based on the OS.
+For Linux, I wrote a script to also start the Jack audio server and connect SuperCollider's outputs to the system audio output.